muyun/dev.nllp/note/note-ra.md

 #### note

 ##### 2021-06-15

-* submit the command on server
+* run on the server to get the optimized parameters
     - check the result on slurm-11345.out

+* read papers

+* note on text classificaton
+    - **standardized by tags from unstructured text**
+    - Tagging functions

+* TODO
+    - read some on deeplearning

 ##### 2021-06-11